MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-capacity-planning-compute.md

 In releases prior to and including 2002, 2-5 VMs per batch with 5 mins gap in between batches provided reliable VM deployments to reach a scale of 700 VMs.
 With the 2005 version of Azure Stack Hub, we are able to reliably provision VMs at batch sizes of 40 with 5 mins gap in between batch deployments.
 Start, Stop-deallocate, and update operations should be done at a batch size of 30, leaving 5 mins in between each batch.

 ## Consideration for GPU VMs
-As you know, Azure Stack hub reserves memory for the infrastructure and tenant VMs to failover.
+Azure Stack hub reserves memory for the infrastructure and tenant VMs to failover.
 Unlike other VMs, GPU VMs run in a non-HA (high availability) mode and therefore do not failover.
-As a result, reserved memory for a GPU VM only stamp is what is required by the infrastructure to failover, as opposed to accounting for HA tenant VM memory too.
+As a result, reserved memory for a GPU VM-only stamp is what is required by the infrastructure to failover, as opposed to accounting for HA tenant VM memory too.

 ## Azure Stack Hub memory